Skip to content

 CakeTracer Module

-Travel time ray tracer for 1D layered earth models.
+Travel time calculation for 1D layered velocity models.

 phases